wintercms/meta/release-notes/build-468.md

 ## Bug Fixes
 - Unit tests involving authentication are now namespaced to `backend.auth`, to prevent conflicts with other authentication libraries.
+- Fixed "use statement with non-compound names has no effect" when attempting to import classes already in the root namespace (like facades) in the CMS PHP code section.

 ## Security Improvements
 -